 So, this is our guide to the very best things to do in Edinburgh and top attractions for first-time visitors.

-TIP: Using the map below, you can compare hotels, apartments, and short-term rental accommodations in Edinburgh.
-Simply insert your travel dates and group size, and you’ll see the best deals for your stay.
+TIP: If you are planning on staying in Edinburgh for a few days, be sure to book your accommodation asap.
+It often happens that the most affordable hotels are fully booked leaving you with very expensive options.
+Using the map below, you can compare hotels, apartments, and short-term rental accommodations in Edinburgh.
+Simply insert your travel dates and group size, and you’ll see what’s available for your stay.
 Check it out!

 READ ALSO: Isle of Skye – Best things to do & suggested itinerary for one of the most beautiful areas in Scotland

 If you are also visiting London, check these guides for travel inspiration and useful tips:

 - Tips for Visiting London

 - Best Sights & Tourist Attractions in London

 - Best Views in London